What Is Emotionally Focused Therapy?

 As a certified Emotionally Focused-trained therapist, I provide a safe and secure place for clients to explore their pain, helping them make sense of and validate current strategies they use to contain their emotion.
 I aim to create transformative moments for my clients where emotions that are frightening, alien, or unacceptable to them are looked at with less fear and more openness.

 During our sessions, I seek to help clients understand any misperceptions in view of self, other or the world that keeps them stuck in painful cycles.
 We create more emotional balance that helps clients either be less reactive or more present with their feelings.
 I help clients become more aware of their fears, vulnerabilities and longings and listen from the heart for understanding.
-As awareness increases, it correlates with a decrease of the symptoms that brought them into therapy and allows them to experience a new sense of hope, direction and connection.
+I challenge strategies that “protect but imprison” the client.
+We make contact with one’s younger self that was shut down or shut off as a means of surviving in their family of origin and deepen one’s self compassion with this younger vulnerable self.
+As awareness increases and the clients feels more resourced, there is a decrease of the symptoms that brought them into therapy and they can experience a new sense of hope, direction and connection.

 During therapy sessions, we reflect on how past experiences may constrain how clients think, feel, and act presently and help them discover better ways to communicate that can lead to a healthier connection with self and others.
 The goal in EFT therapy is for clients to foster a coherent sense of self-worth and create a felt sense of connections within relationships.
 EFT fosters emotional balance, a positive sense of self and other and full, open and flexible engagement with those we care about.